-Grants for Social Accountability

-The GPSA awards grants to CSOs and networks of CSOs working in countries that have "opted-in" to the Program.
-Grants are intended to provide strategic and sustained support to CSOs with the following objectives:

-- Addressing critical governance and development problems through social accountability processes that involve citizen feedback and participatory methodologies geared to helping governments and public sector institutions solve these problems.
-Special emphasis is put on problems that directly affect extreme poor and marginalized populations. - ☑ Strengthening civil society's capacities for social accountability by investing in CSOs' institutional strengthening and through mentoring of small, nascent CSOs by well-established CSOs with a track record on social accountability.

-Knowledge Platform

-Offers a global space for facilitating the advancement of knowledge and learning on social accountability by (1) leveraging the K&L generated through the GPSA-supported grants, and (2) deepening and expanding networks of social accountability practitioners from CSOs, governments and donor agencies to foster constructive engagement for solving governance and development challenges.
+Grants for Social Accountability The GPSA awards grants to CSOs and networks of CSOs working in countries that have "opted-in" to the Program.
+Grants are intended to provide strategic and sustained support to CSOs with the following objectives: ☑ Helping to solve concrete governance and development problems by engaging governments and citizens in problem-solving through collaborative social accountability.
+These processes activate existing participatory mechanisms or introduce new ones, emphasizing the link between citizen feedback and government response.
+Challenges related to poverty reduction and the needs of poor and vulnerable groups are prioritized. ☑ Strengthening civil society's capacities for collaborative social accountability by investing in CSOs' institutional strengthening and through mentoring of small, nascent CSOs by well-established CSOs with a track record on social accountability.
+Knowledge Platform Offers a global space for facilitating the advancement of knowledge and learning on social accountability by (1) leveraging the K&L generated through the GPSA-supported grants, and (2) deepening and expanding networks of social accountability practitioners from CSOs, governments and donor agencies to foster constructive engagement for solving governance and development challenges.